no0x9d/dependencies2graph/README.md

 dependency-cruiser -T json --exclude "^node_modules" -f deps.json <path-to-source>
 dependencies2graph deps.json
 ```
-For a one off views you can simply pipe the output from depenedency-cruiser direct to dependencies2graph
+For a one off views you can simply pipe the output from dependency-cruiser direct to dependencies2graph
 ```
 dependency-cruiser -T json --exclude "^node_modules" <path-to-source> | dependencies2graph
 ```